Are you interested in one of our master of arts in counseling program? Then it’s time to apply!

 - final deadline – June 1(Fall start only)

 If you plan to apply for the June 1 deadline, you must contact the department before applying to ensure there are still spaces available.

 International applicants are strongly encouraged to begin submitting materials well before the application deadline.
-The Department must have all application materials, including unofficial transcripts, WES, GRE, and/or TOEFL scores as relevant, in order to conduct an initial application review soon after the application deadline.
+The Department must have all application materials, including unofficial transcripts, WES and/or TOEFL scores as relevant, in order to conduct an initial application review soon after the application deadline.
 Given it often takes 6 weeks or more to transfer scores, we recommend International applicants begin score transfer requests no later than December 15 or earlier.
 If your application is incomplete as of the application deadline, we will be unable to consider your application.